-7.8 DISQUALIFICATION
+8. DISQUALIFICATION

 Crews shall be disqualified if found to have failed to comply with any event procedures, descriptions, rules and/or other matters contained in the ILS Competition Rule Book or relevant circulars or bulletins.
-Safety and technical disqualifications for IRB competition are detailed below.
+Safety and technical disqualifications for IRB competition are in the disqualification codes in this section.

-DISQUALIFICATION CODES FOR IRB EVENTS
+9. DISQUALIFICATION CODES FOR IRB EVENTS